herma48852/SpinningSnubDisphenoid/README.md

 4.  **Interact with On-Screen Controls:**
     * **Pause/Resume:** Click to start or stop the spinning animation.
     * **Speed Slider:** Drag to change the rotation speed.
-    * **Show Solid / Show Wireframe:** Click to switch between the solid and wireframe rendering of the model.
+    * **Show Solid / Show Wireframe:** Click to switch between the solid and wireframe rendering of the model (or separated pieces).
 The "Color Faces" button will be enabled/disabled accordingly.
     * **Hide Labels / Show Labels:** Click to toggle the visibility of the numerical vertex labels.
+(Labels are automatically hidden when pieces are separated).
-    * **Color Faces / Monochrome:** (Available in Solid mode only) Click to switch the solid model between multi-color face rendering and single-color rendering.
+    * **Color Faces / Monochrome:** (Available in Solid mode only) Click to switch the solid model (or separated pieces) between multi-color face rendering and single-color rendering.
+    * **Separate Pieces / Join Pieces:** Click to animate the separation or joining of the model into/from two 6-face shells.
 5.  **Navigate the 3D View:**
     * **Rotate:** Hold the left mouse button and drag.
     * **Zoom:** Use the mouse scroll wheel.